How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 1. You can use analytics to determine the kind of content to create that interests your audience.

-2. Previewing your post while scheduling in social media management tools will allow you to adjust your content, ensuring that the most critical information is visible to your audience.
-Statusbrew Compose feature enables you to preview posts, customize posts according to the social media platform, gives hashtags suggestions, and also provides a customizable link previously.
+2. Previewing your post while scheduling in social media management tool like Statusbrew will allow you to adjust your content, ensuring that the most critical information is visible to your audience.
+Statusbrew's Compose feature enables you to preview posts while creating them and customize posts according to each social platform.

 Built into Statusbrew is a scheduling interface that allows linking multiple social accounts.
 You can easily choose images and videos from the Asset Manager and upload them with a few clicks.
 Select an appropriate time for the post to go live, and voila!
 Your content will be automatically made live on your social account while you are sleeping or traveling!